madyark/MS1-project/README.md

     3. I want to learn about what World Mental Health Day is, what is its purpose, how will it help bring awareness to mental health issues, and why should I participate in it.

-        1. While going through the 'Spread the Word' page, the user will also come across the 'World Mental Health Day' section, whcih contains boldened body-text and orange headers used for aesthetic purposes and to grasp the viewer's attention.
+        1. While going through the 'Spread the Word' page, the user will also come across the 'World Mental Health Day' section, which contains boldened body-text and orange headers used for aesthetic purposes and to grasp the viewer's attention.

         1. There, the user will find information on when World Mental Health Day is celebrated, for what purpose is it celebrated, who are the primary participants, general information on its history and its tradition of finding new themes, and the importance of this year's World Mental Health Day.